 In November 2015, the FASB issued Accounting Standards Update (ASU) No. 2015-17, Income Taxes (Topic 740) - Balance Sheet Classification of Deferred Taxes.
 ASU 2015-17 is intended to simplify the presentation of deferred income taxes.
 Deferred tax liabilities and assets will be classified as noncurrent in a classified statement of financial position, and the current requirement that deferred tax liabilities and assets of a tax-paying component of an entity be offset and presented as a single amount remains the same.
 This ASU is effective for annual periods, including interim periods within those annual periods, beginning after December 15, 2016.
 Earlier application is permitted for all entities as of the beginning of an interim or annual reporting period.
-We are currently assessing the impact this standard will have on the Company's consolidated financial statements and required disclosures.
+During 2016, we have implemented this new standard.